Battle of Évora (1808): Countermeasures

 One advantage that Junot had over the Portuguese was that he occupied the nation's only major city and military arsenal.
 Among the country's cities, only Lisbon was capable of equipping an army.
 Junot's position was complicated by the presence of a French-allied Russian naval squadron under Admiral Dmitry Senyavin in Lisbon harbor.
 The Russian admiral vowed to defend himself if the British fleet tried to enter the port, but he refused to land his marines to assist the French on land.
 Senyavin pointed out that his nation was not at war with Portugal.
 Meanwhile, his sailors consumed large amounts of Junot's limited stocks of food.

 Trying to follow Napoleon's last orders, Junot dispatched General of Brigade Jean-Jacques Avril and 3,000 troops toward Badajoz.
 Avril reached the frontier to find his force faced by a body of artillery-armed Spanish militia behind the Guadiana River.
-Hearing that Dupont never got beyond Córdoba and that Badajoz was held large numbers of Spanish troops, the French general backtracked to Estremoz in Alentejo Province.
+Hearing that Dupont never got beyond Córdoba and that Badajoz was held by large numbers of Spanish troops, the French general backtracked to Estremoz in Alentejo Province.
 On 12 June, General of Division Louis Henri Loison marched east from Almeida in Beira Province with a brigade.
 He cleared the Spanish garrison from Fort Concepcion and reached the environs of Ciudad Rodrigo.
 At this time he received intelligence that the city held a considerable garrison, Spain was in revolt, and Bessières was far away.
 Returning to Almeida on the 15th, he heard that Porto was teetering on the edge of rebellion.
 Taking 2,000 men and a few cannons, he set out for Porto but on 21 June stumbled into a hornet's nest of guerillas who sniped at him and rolled boulders down from the heights.
 Loison decided that his small force was overmatched and withdrew to Almeida.

 Meanwhile, trouble broke out in Lisbon at the annual celebration of the Feast of Corpus Christi on 16 June.
 Junot permitted the festival to take place, but concentrated 15,000 soldiers in the city to prevent a riot.
 Nevertheless, as the religious procession made its way through the streets, a panic broke out among the people who surged through the lines of soldiers.
 Just as the artillery was ready to fire on the mob, Junot coolly rode into the crowd and ordered his men to refrain from firing.
 He managed to clear the streets, calmed the people, and insisted that the procession continue.
 Though Junot's level-headed action averted a massacre, Lisbon remained rife with wild rumors.
 On top of this, a British expedition under General Brent Spencer hovered off the coast.
-Spencer had only 5,000 troops but Junot had no way of knowing this.
+Spencer had only 5,000 troops, but Junot had no way of knowing this.